amaiya/ktrain/FAQ.md

 like zero-shot-learning or text summarization, they will need to be converted to plain text format first (i.e., `.txt` files).
 You can use the
 `ktrain.text.textutils.extract_copy` function to automatically do this.
 Alternatively, you can use other tools like [Apache Tika](https://tika.apache.org/) to do the conversion.

-With respect to Question-Answering, the `index_from_folder` method includes a `use_text_extraction` argument.
-When set to `True`, question-answering can be performed on documents sets comprised of many different file types.
+With respect to Question-Answering, the `SimpleQA.index_from_folder` method includes a `use_text_extraction` argument.
+When set to `True`, question-answering can be performed on document sets comprised of many different file types.
 More information on this is included in the [question-answering example notebook](https://github.com/amaiya/ktrain/blob/master/examples/text/question_answering_with_bert.ipynb)

 [[Back to Top](#frequently-asked-questions-about-ktrain)]